Chi-Square Test

 2. Compare the p-value of the test statistic X2 to a chosen alpha level.

-Test statistics are calculated by taking into account the sampling distribution of the test statistic under the null hypothesis, the sample data, and the approach which is chosen for performing the test.
+Test statistics are calculated by considering the sampling distribution of the test statistic under the null hypothesis, the sample data, and the approach chosen for performing the test.

 The p-value will be as mentioned in the following cases.